MSLNZ/msl-network/docs/index.rst

 :class:`~msl.network.client.Client` and a :class:`~msl.network.service.Service`.
 As such, it is possible to implement a :class:`~msl.network.client.Client` or a :class:`~msl.network.service.Service` in any programming language to connect to the Network :class:`~msl.network.manager.Manager`.
 See the :ref:`json-formats` section for an overview of the data format.
-One can even connect to the Network :class:`~msl.network.manager.Manager` from a terminal to send requests, see :ref:`terminal-input` for more details.
+One can also connect to the Network :class:`~msl.network.manager.Manager` from a terminal to send requests, see :ref:`terminal-input` for more details.

 ========